 Broker non-votes occur when a beneficial owner of shares held in "street name" does not give instructions to the broker or nominee holding the shares as to how to vote on matters deemed "non-routine."
 If your broker holds your shares in "street name," and you do not give instructions to your broker, your broker can vote your shares with respect to "discretionary" items, but not with respect to "non-discretionary" items.
 The proposal to ratify Ernst & Young LLP as independent auditors is a discretionary item.
-Proposals 1 through 5 regarding (1) the election of Directors, (2) approval, on an advisory basis, of our executive compensation, (3) the advisory vote on the frequency of future advisory votes on executive compensation, (4) approval of an amendment of the Ionis Pharmaceuticals, Inc. 2011 Equity Incentive Plan to increase the aggregate number of shares of common stock authorized for issuance under such plan by 5,500,000 shares to an aggregate of 35,200,000 shares, and (5) ratification of increasing the vesting of future initial stock option and restricted stock unit awards to new non-employee Directors from one year to three years, are all non-discretionary items.
+Proposals 1 through 3 regarding (1) the election of Directors, (2) an advisory vote on our executive compensation, and (3) approval of an amendment of the Ionis Pharmaceuticals, Inc. 2011 Equity Incentive Plan to increase the aggregate number of shares of common stock authorized for issuance under such plan by 3,300,000 shares to an aggregate of 38,500,000 shares and to prohibit certain share recycling on full value awards are all non-discretionary items.